Guide To Restaurants & Cafes In Canggu Bali

 We mostly ate in places near Batu Bolong as we never felt like driving to Berawa first thing in the morning so didn’t try the popular cafes there (and most of them close early).
 If you’re staying on that side of Canggu some recommendations we were given were Hungry Bird, Sprout, Milk & Madu, Nalu Bowls, Peloton and Bungalow for breakfast/brunch.

 I hope this article was helpful and I wish you an awesome trip to Bali!
-Don’t forget to also check out my popular guide on things to do in Canggu.
+Make sure you also check out our very popular guide on things to do in Canggu.

 Pin this post on Pinterest for later: